-English courses are designed to provide instruction that develops communication skills, encourages critical thinking and analysis, and allows students the opportunity to study diverse styles of literature.
-A variety of literature—including many genres, cultures, and time periods—is incorporated into the curriculum while students learn to read critically and carefully through writing and guided discussion.
-Instructors encourage students to examine these works and their themes from the perspective of a Christian worldview, allowing students an opportunity to connect and compare their faith to another.
-Learning how to gather and evaluate a wide variety of information from many different sources and mediums provides students with a 21st century skill that can be applied to other subject areas as well.
+English courses provide instruction that develops communication skills, encourages critical thinking and analysis, and allows students the opportunity to study diverse styles of literature.
+A variety of literature helps students learn to read critically and carefully through writing and guided discussion.
+Instructors encourage students to examine works from the perspective of a Christian worldview.
 Courses also emphasize composition skills of various purposes and modes with a focus on rhetoric, literary analysis, and creative thinking.
-English instructors aim to teach students to communicate clearly and effectively, to intelligently read and understand a multitude of texts, and to effectively analyze the arguments presented to them – both in and out of the classroom.
+English instructors aim to teach students to communicate clearly and effectively, to intelligently read and understand a multitude of texts, and to effectively analyze the arguments presented to them.

-English I focuses on developing critical thinking, reading comprehension, and writing skills.
+Genres and Themes focuses on developing critical thinking, reading comprehension, and writing skills.
 Students analyze short stories, novels, poetry, and drama as they build their understanding of literary structure, style, and meaning.
-Students continue their refinement of writing skills through multiple literary analysis papers and expand these analytical abilities by consulting non-fiction resources to write a research paper.
-Students build vocabulary skills through the study of Greek & Latin roots and through the study of challenging literature.
-In grammar, they review parts of speech and sentence structure, focusing on skills for effective communication.
+Students refine writing skills through multiple writing assignments.
+Grammar and vocabulary study come from class reading.

-English I Honors differs from English I in the intensity and depth of study.
-Students read more independently, complete more writing assignments and demonstrate mastery of abstract concepts.
+Honors Genres and Themes differs from Genres and Themes in the intensity and depth of study.
+Students read more independently, complete more complex writing assignments, and demonstrate mastery of abstract concepts.

 Prerequisite: 92% or above year-end grade in Eighth Grade English with departmental recommendation and approval, or 85% year end grade in Eighth Grade English with departmental recommendation and approval.

-English II Honors differs from English II in the intensity and depth of study.
-Students read more independently, complete more complex writing assignments and demonstrate mastery of more complex concepts than in standard class.
+Honors American Literature differs from American Literature in the intensity and depth of study.
+Students read more independently, complete more complex writing assignments, and demonstrate mastery of more advanced concepts than in standard class.